A Primer for Novices: A Prelude to Our Series on the Best Value Investing Books

 The Kailash Value Factor Enhances Traditional Metrics of Value

 We would suggest that if you are reading this now you may end up better off than speculators.
 Throwing caution to the wind, many people today are chasing story stocks higher based on tips from the internet.
 Value investing has never been less popular than it is today….except possibly in 1929, 1969, and 1999.
+Even investing in growth at a reasonable price is deeply out of of favor.

 The assertion that “value investing is dead” is a common refrain in every market bubble.
 Today is no different.
 Some prominent academics have joined the fray claiming that the old ways of value investing are broken.